-Hello 🙂 You asked for a tutorial on ‘Palette knife Painted flowers for beginners’ and here it is!
-I am amazed at how many of you love palette knife painting!
+Hello 🙂 Here’s a tutorial on ‘Palette knife Painted flowers for beginners’ I am amazed at how many of you love palette knife painting!
 It is really catching on, isn’t it?
 I love it and I am happy to see we share the same passion!

 Below tutorial is absolutely suitable for beginners.
 Let’s get started!